decisionrules/decisionrules-js/README.md

 - createRule - create rule by spaceId and ruleData
 - updateRule - updates rule by itemId, newRuleData and version*
 - deleteRule - deletes rule by itemId and version
-- getSpaceItems - get space items that belongs to management api key or get items by tags
+- getSpaceItems - get space items that belongs to management api key
 - getRuleFlow - get rule by itemId and version*
 - createRuleFlow - create ruleflow in space that belongs to management api key
 - updateRuleFlow - updates ruleflowby itemId, newRuleflowData and version*